mavenraven/validations/README.markdown

 We want to check that the first name is not empty and starts with the letter A, the last lame is not empty, the email address is not empty, and it is confirmed by a value that isn't stored in User.
+We also want all checkers to conform to the type

+    a -> Either e b

+or

+    (Monad m) -> a m (Either a b)
+.

 ### Smart Constructors ###